Maryland Route 213: Cecil County

 MD 213 enters the town of Elkton at the intersection with US 40 (Pulaski Highway).
 Past this intersection, the route heads northwest on Bridge Street, passing through commercial areas as a three-lane road with a center left-turn lane.
 The route narrows to two lanes before it crosses Big Elk Creek and intersects Main Street, which continues east of MD 213 as a one-way street eastbound.
-Past Main Street, the road heads north and passes over Amtrak's Northeast Corridor railroad line before intersecting MD 545 (Elkton Boulevard).
+Past Main Street, the road heads north and passes over Amtrak's Northeast Corridor railroad line before intersecting the southern terminus of MD 545 (Elkton Boulevard).
 MD 213 continues past commercial areas to the west and residential areas to the east as a three-lane road with a center left-turn lane before its junction with MD 279 (Newark Avenue).
 Past the MD 279 junction, the route narrows back to two lanes before it leaves Elkton and becomes Singerly Road, which continues past residences.
 MD 213 enters a mix of woods and farms and passes over Interstate 95 (John F. Kennedy Memorial Highway) without an interchange and CSX's Philadelphia Subdivision railroad line within a short distance of each other.
-It continues through a mix of farms and residences before the road reaches the Leeds roundabout with Leeds Road west of the community of Cherry Hill.
+It continues through a mix of farms and residences before the road reaches the Leeds roundabout with Leeds Road/Elk Mills Road west of the community of Cherry Hill.
 Past the roundabout, the route resumes north, intersecting MD 273 (Telegraph Road) in the community of Fair Hill west of the Fair Hill Training Center and the Fair Hill Natural Resources Management Area, where the Atlantic to Appalachians Scenic Byway leaves MD 213 and heads west along MD 273.
 From here, the name of MD 213 changes to Lewisville Road and it curves northwest and north through a mix of rural areas and residences before ending at the Pennsylvania border.
 Here, the road continues north into that state as PA 841 (Chesterville Road) and reaches the community of Lewisville, intersecting the southern terminus of PA 472 (Lewisville Road) just north of the state line.